tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 2. Find your app registration created earlier, probably called `Vault Platform Team` in the app registrations section of the Microsoft Entra admin center.
 Select **Certificates & Secrets** in the left nav pane, select the **Federated Credentials** tab, and select **Add Credential**.

 3. Set the following values, replacing the URL with your Vault URL.
 Change the Subject Identifier to match something similar to this `plugin-identity:0AUpw:secret:azure_38b36e27` `plugin-identity:<NAMESPACE>:secret:<AZURE_MOUNT_ACCESSOR>`.
-The Audience must be the same as step 4 below
+The Audience must be the same as step 4 below.

 | Field              | Value                                               |
 |--------------------|-----------------------------------------------------|